Zag-Research/Zag-Smalltalk/Documentation/MemoryManagement.md

 The Global Arena uses a non-moving mark and sweep collector.
 There is a dedicated thread that periodically does a garbage collect.

-When promoting an object to the global arena if the global collector is currently marking, the age will be set to *marked*, otherwise it will be set to unmarked.

-When creating a new object in the global arena if the global collector is currently marking, the age will be set to *marked* and *scanned*, otherwise it will be set to unmarked.
+When promoting an object to the global arena or creating a new object in the global arena if the global collector is currently marking, the age will be set to marked and scanned, otherwise it will be set to unmarked.

-## Zig Allocator
-Because the global arena is non-moving, it can be used as a Zig Allocator, which means no other allocator is required.
-Objects allocated this way are marked with a Static age.
-When free'd, they are marked with a Free age.

-### Heap object structure
-All objects are allocated with the data followed by a footer.
-As all global objects are allocated on a power-of-2 boundary up to page-size (at least 512 and more likely 4096), this means that all fields will be on the appropriate address boundary.
-The length field capturers the entire size of the in-heap object.
-If the object contains both slots and indexables, then the footer will be immediately preceeded by a slice for the arrray, preceeded by the array contents (if they fit within an in-heap object, else the slice will point to the mega-object area),, preceded by the slots.
-If there are no indexable values, the slice won't be included.

 #### Object age fields
 The age field for global objects is as follows:
 7. Static
 8. Global
 9. GlobalMarked
-10. Structs
+10. Structs (Zig Allocator)
 11. GlobalScanned
 12. AoO
 13. AoOMarked